Piyasa17/Books_List_WebScrapping/README.md

 ### Books_List_WebScrapping
-##### This is a small project on web scraping were we create a dataset froma website of books on differenr genre with price and customer ratings.
+##### This is a small project on web scraping were we create a dataset from a website of books on different genre with price and customer ratings using beautiful soup.